Gary O'Donoghue: Career

 O'Donoghue undertook work experience at the BBC.
 He then joined the BBC on graduation from university, becoming a junior reporter on BBC Radio 4's Today programme; at one time, he was asked to bungee jump off Chelsea Bridge.
-During his career, he has covered stories for BBC News in Africa, Asia, Europe, and the U.S. In 2004, he became a political correspondent based at Westminster, reporting across the media of radio, television and internet.
+During his career, he has covered stories for BBC News in Africa, Asia, Europe and the U.S. In 2004, he became a political correspondent based at Westminster, reporting across the media of radio, television and internet.
 From October 2011, O'Donoghue was the chief political correspondent for BBC Radio 4 replacing Norman Smith, primarily reporting for the Today and PM programmes.
+He has also been an occasional presenter of Newshour on the BBC World Service.

 In 2007, he broke the story that new UK Prime Minister Gordon Brown was returning early from holiday to deal with an outbreak of foot-and-mouth disease in Surrey.
 However, BBC News at Ten deputy editor Daniel Pearl handed the story to June Kelly, which, in 2008, resulted in an out-of-court five-figure payment to O'Donoghue on grounds of disability discrimination.

 At the 2014 BBC News Festival, it was revealed that O'Donoghue would be moving to Washington, D.C., as chief North America political correspondent for BBC News.
 Since then he has covered US politics, including the first presidency of Donald Trump and the presidency of Joe Biden.
 Between assignments, in summer 2014 he toured UK universities, telling journalism students about his career and experience.

 On 13 July 2024, O'Donoghue was reporting from a Donald Trump rally at Butler, Pennsylvania, when there was an assassination attempt on Trump.
 Shortly afterwards, he reported from the event while taking cover on the ground.
 He then interviewed eyewitnesses.

 In March 2025, BBC News announced the appointment of O’Donoghue as its new chief North America correspondent.

+In summer 2025 O'Donoghue secured a scoop with a twenty-minute telephone interview with Trump, of which O'Donoghue had almost no prior notice.

+On 26 April 2026, O'Donoghue was reporting from the White House Correspondents Association, when there was an attempted assassination on US President Donald Trump.
+He questioned 'how many of these things you have to go through in this country before your luck runs out'.